EduardoZepeda/coffee-bytes-hugo/content/posts/react/react-usecallback-usememo-y-memo-diferencias-y-usos/index.en.md

 coverImage: images/ReactuseCallbackuseMemoMemo.jpg
 coverImageCredits: credits https://www.pexels.com/es-es/@timegrocery/
 date: '2021-08-02'
+seo_title: "useCallback vs useMemo vs memo in React"
-description: Learn the differences between the useCallback and useMemo hooks, and the HOC memo in React and how to improve your app's performance with them.
+description: Differences between useCallback, useMemo and memo in React, when to use each to improve your application's performance.
 keywords:
 - javascript
 - react